live-miner/live-miner.github.io/README.txt

 live-miner.urls=http://user:pass@host0:port\040http://user:pass@host1:port
 ----

 Values from boot parameters override values from the file.
-Which ones you use depend on how you are going to boot:
+The method that you choose to boot with will determine which of the two you use:

 USB stick
 ~~~~~~~~~